-- I will demonstrate a commitment to the attributes of compassion, empathy, altruism, responsibility, and tolerance. - I will demonstrate caring behaviors at all times. - I will respect individual diversity through a non-judgmental attitude and approach.
+- I will demonstrate a commitment to the attributes of compassion, empathy, altruism, responsibility, and tolerance. - I will respect individual diversity through a non-judgmental attitude and approach.

 Adaptability

 - I will be flexible and adapt to change when needed. - I will work to become a creative problem solver.